• Home

 For we will destroy this place, because the outcry against them has grown great before the face of the Lord, and the Lord has sent us to destroy it.”
 (Genesis 19:13)

-This is what we see here in Revelation as God will rain down hail and fire mingled with blood on the earth in judgment.
-God isn't delivering a great cosmic, "I told you so!"
+God isn’t delivering a great cosmic, “I told you so!”
 He is declaring Himself Lord and Creator to a world that has fallen away in deception.
-This is a world that no longer honors, trusts or worships God.
+This is a world that no longer honors, trusts, or worships God.
 The Lord declares His sovereignty and righteousness.
 He is perfectly just in judging the earth.
 All will know He is God.
 Every knee, even the rebellious and formerly unbelieving knee, will bow before Him.

 So also the same image is used in Ps.
 18:13: